execomrt/vkew/README.md

 ﻿# Vulkan Extension Wrangler
 This library allow to initialize Vulkan and adds some extensions.
 It doesn't requires extra library.
-The /vulkan folder might not be up to date.

 🔥 Core Features
 Instance and Device Management